 Obesity is defined as having a Body Mass Index (BMI) of over 30, which according to the World Obesity Federation consists of 78 million Americans.
 Morbid obesity is defined as having a BMI over 40+, which currently affects over 24 million Americans.

-Overweight and obese patients often endure the following health problems,
+Overweight and obese patients often endure the following chronic and debilitating health problems,

 The prevalence of pulmonary issues is also higher in overweight individuals compared to those who are considered “normal weight.”
 These problems include asthma, restrictive lung disease, and obstructive sleep apnea.